open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 Individual settlement systems imply independent logical message flows.
 A single message is created and published in the same context, and it's delivered, consumed, and settled as a single entity.
 Each message needs to be settled individually.
-Usually settlement information is stored by the intermediary, not by the consumer.
+Usually, settlement information is stored by the intermediary, not by the consumer.

 Transport batching can be treated as a special case: messages can be